mllinares/eqchlorine/README.md

 EQCHLORINE is just the fisrt step of a wider project : Pymodelscarp.
 The heart Pymodelscarp project is to make a user-friendly code to invert chlorine 36 data in order to retrieve earthquake sequences.
-Python was the obvious choice because its large catalogue of libraries.
+Python was the obvious choice because Python is open-source, easy to use and offers a large catalogue of libraries.
 EQCHLORINE will be the core of the inversion code, as it will be used as a forward function for the coming inversion code.